Low-noise environment for probing fundamental symmetries: Summary and conclusions

 Many of our design choices were driven by the need for very low magnetic noise, especially at the frequency of the electric field reversal, which is around 1~Hz in this experiment.
 By using ceramic electric field plates inside a glass vacuum chamber and a multi-layer mu-metal shield with an inner radius of 0.2~m, we estimate the Johnson noise to be 12.2~fT/$\sqrt{{\rm Hz}}$, remaining roughly independent of frequency at the low frequencies of relevance here.
 The main contributors to this noise are the titanium chambers at the ends of the glass tube, and the innermost layer of mu-metal.
 External magnetic noise enters the interaction region due to imperfect shielding.
 We measure 40~fT/$\sqrt{{\rm Hz}}$ at 1~Hz.
 This translates to a phase noise of 0.35~mrad per shot when the spin precession time is $\tau = 20$~ms, and 1.1~mrad per shot when $\tau = 200$~ms. Comparing this to the shot noise limit of $1/\sqrt{N}$ for $N$ particles, we see that the magnetic noise is not a limiting factor unless $N>8 \times 10^6$ per shot for $\tau = 20$~ms, or $N>8 \times 10^5$ per shot for $\tau = 200$~ms. Converting this magnetic noise to a limit on EDM sensitivity, we find that for $\tau =20$~ms and $E_{\rm eff} = 18$~GV/cm, the limit is $6.4 \times 10^{-28}~e$~cm in one shot.
 Assuming a typical data-taking rate of 10 shots per second and a 50\% duty cycle, this translates to $9.7\times 10^{-31}~e$~cm in one day.

 While magnetic noise does not currently limit the sensitivity of the experiment, it may become significant in the future as new methods are introduced to increase $\tau$ and $N$.
 Then, improving the shielding of external magnetic noise may be necessary.
 The present cylindrical shield has a shielding factor of $2 \times 10^6$ in one radial direction ($x$), $1 \times 10^5$ in the other radial direction ($z$), and $3 \times 10^3$ in the axial direction ($y$).
 The large difference in shielding factors in the two radial directions is attributed to magnetic reluctance introduced by joints in the shields, inhibiting the shield's ability to redirect magnetic flux through the material even though the joints are covered by mu-metal bands.
 The poor shielding in the axial direction is partly due to the large axial holes in the shields where the vacuum tube passes through, and partly due to joints along the length of the shield.
 Fortunately, molecular EDM measurements are only sensitive to the magnetic field in the direction of the applied electric field, here the $z$-axis.
 However, we find that for all frequencies studied ($10^{-2}-10^2$~Hz), the noise in $B_z$ is significantly larger than the external magnetic noise divided by the shielding factor in the $z$-direction.
 Above 1~Hz, we attribute this to the noise floor of the magnetometers.
 Below 1~Hz, we attribute it to noise that enters in the $y$-direction, where the shielding is poor, and is partly re-directed by the shields into the $z$-direction.
 This problem may be exacerbated by the joints in the mu-metal.
-These conclusions contain important lessons for future shield designs.
-Potential future improvements include: (i) rotating the shields to align the largest shielding factor with the $z$ direction; (ii) using wider mu-metal bands to cover the joints and improving the way they are fastened; (iii) reducing the diameter of the vacuum tube where it passes through the shields so that the axial hole size can be reduced; (iv) active compensation of the external magnetic noise, especially the low frequency noise in the $y$-direction.